A temple with a magnificent garden and wildlife

 - Manner & Tips -

-It is recommend that you pinpoint the location before taking a trip to this temple.
+It’s recommended that you know the location before taking a trip to this temple.
 Look for the 「勧修寺」sign on the street and by the entrance.

 3.6 experience3.8 access3.5 photogenic3.5